Direct current voltmeter, Ohmmeter uses, importance and structure

-Voltmeter is an instrument used to measure the potential difference between two points and it is a sensitive galvanometer connected in series to a very high resistance called multiplier resistance ( Rm ) , It is used to measure the potential difference between two points in an electric circuit .
+The voltmeter is an instrument used to measure the potential difference between two points and it is a sensitive galvanometer connected in series to a very high resistance called multiplier resistance (Rm), It is used to measure the potential difference between two points in an electric circuit.

-Idea of working depends on the torque that is affecting a moving coil carrying an electric current in a magnetic field , Multiplier resistance is a large resistance that is connected in series with galvanometer to convert it into voltmeter to measure larger potential difference .
+The idea of working depends on the torque that is affecting a moving coil carrying an electric current in a magnetic field, Multiplier resistance is a large resistance that is connected in series with galvanometer to convert it into voltmeter to measure a larger potential difference.

 Deduction of the multiplier resistance

 V = Vg + Vm = Ig Rg + Ig Rm

 Rm = ( V − Ig Rg ) / Ig

 Ohmmeter is an instrument used to measure the resistance of unknown resistor directly as it is a sensitive galvanometer connected in series to electric cell, standard resistance & rheostat, Ohmmeter is used to measure the resistance of unknown resistor, Terminals of the ohmmeter are connected to the ends of the resistor to be measured (Rx).